jetify-com/devbox/CONTRIBUTING.md

        dist/devbox shell

 Tip: you can also start VSCode from inside your Devbox shell with `devbox run code`.
+- If you are encountering an error similar to: `line 3: command 'code' not found`, this means you do not have the Visual Studio Code "Shell Command" installed.
+To do this, follow the official guide: https://code.visualstudio.com/docs/setup/mac.
+Please refer to the section under: "Launching from the command line".

 ### Setting up the Environment Without Devbox